MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

    Screenshot of developer tools showing this website in an emulated mobile phone
     :::image-end:::

 * The Tools tab group is a group of tabs that represent different tools that are used in different scenarios.
-You can customize each of these tools and they change depending on the context.
+You can customize each of these tools and they may change depending on the context.
 Selecting the **>>** opens a dropdown list of additional tools.
 We introduce each of these tools later in this section.
-* Next to these tabs are optional error and issues shortcuts.
+* Next to the Tools tab group are optional error and issues shortcuts.
 These shortcuts are displayed when there are JavaScript errors or issues on the current webpage.
 The error button shows a red circle with an X followed by the number of JavaScript errors.
 Selecting the shortcut takes you to the [Console][DevtoolsGuideConsole] to learn about the error.
 The issues button is a blue message icon followed by the number of issues.
 Selecting it takes you to the [Issues][DevtoolsGuideIssues] tool.
-* **Settings** which is displayed as a cog, opens a menu to change Preferences, turn on Experiments, and much more.
+* **Settings** which is displayed as a gear icon, opens a menu to change Preferences, turn on Experiments, and much more.
 * **Send Feedback** allows you to connect with the DevTools team to report problems, issues, or suggest ideas.
 Selecting this shortcut displays a feedback dialog to enter information to describe what happened and automatically includes a screenshot.
-* The **Customize and control Devtools** shortcut, which is displayed as **...**, allows you to define where to dock the DevTools, perform a search, or open different tools, and much more.
+* The **Customize and control Devtools** shortcut, which is displayed as **...**, allows you to define where to dock the DevTools, perform a search, open different tools, and much more.

 In the Tools tab group, you can open the different tools that are available in the DevTools.
 The following list describe the most commonly used tools in the DevTools.

 *   **Welcome** includes information about the new features of DevTools, how to contact the team, and provides information about certain features.
-*   **Elements** allows you to edit and inspect HTML and CSS.
-You can edit both in the tool and you see the changes live in the browser.
+*   **Elements** allows you to edit or inspect HTML and CSS.
+You can edit both in the tool and view the changes live in the browser.
 *   [Console][DevtoolsGuideConsole] allows you to display and filter log messages.
 These are automated logs of the browser like network requests and developer generated logs.
-You can also run JavaScript in the context of the current window or frame.
+You can also run JavaScript directly in the **Console** in the context of the current window or frame.
 *   [Sources][DevtoolsGuideSources] is a code editor and JavaScript debugger.
 You can edit projects, maintain snippets and debug your current project.
-*   [Network][DevtoolsGuideNetwork] enables you to monitor and inspect requests and responses from the network and browser cache.
+*   [Network][DevtoolsGuideNetwork] enables you to monitor and inspect requests or responses from the network and browser cache.
 You can filter them to your needs and simulate different network conditions.

 In addition to these popular tools, there are specialized tools available, such as **Performance**, **Memory**, **Application**, **Security** and **Audits**.